chamalka1998/CSQURAE_Assignment/README.md

 	*Invoice item report
 	*item report

-*Clone the project repository to your local machine and connect with the tech_haven_db.
+*Clone the project repository to your local machine and connect with the assignment (Database).

 *Run the project